Ipswich railway station: Historic overview

 By far the most interesting working was the “Boat Train” which operated between Harwich Parkeston Quay and various destinations until the 1990s.
 The privatisation of British Rail in the 1990s saw this service terminated at Peterborough.
 Another long-distance working was from Colchester to York via Lincoln, which ran for a number of years.

 Throughout the steam era trains were predominantly hauled by Great Eastern Railway locomotives and, indeed, when steam ended in Suffolk in 1960, some of these locomotives were still operated.
 After the grouping of 1923, LNER designed locomotives were also employed in the area with the B17 4-6-0 class working many main line services.
 After nationalisation in 1948, British Railways introduced the Britannia class 4-6-2 class which worked main line services until succeeded by diesels in the late 1950s.

 East Anglia was the first area to be worked completely by diesel trains with Class 40s taking over main line express workings.
 The first one of these ran in June 1958, complete with a headboard with the wording "First Diesel Hauled train on the GE in public service".
 These were succeeded by Class 37 and Class 47 up until electrification in the mid-1980s when Class 86 took over, followed by Class 90 locomotives from 2003.

 Local services in the diesel era were worked by Diesel Multiple Units, although smaller diesel locomotives such as Class 31 worked local trains such as Ipswich - Birmingham and Ipswich - Cambridge during the 1980s.

 Former train operating company Anglia Railways ran services known as London Crosslink from Norwich to Basingstoke via Stratford.
 This service started in 2000 and ended in 2002, employing British Rail Class 170 DMUs.

 In January 2020, the Class 745 FLIRT multiple unit sets began entering service to replace the Class 90 hauled sets.
 Following the introduction of these units, the loco-hauled sets have all been withdrawn from service, with the last Class 90 running passenger services on 24 March 2020.
 Class 90s are still operating Freightliner services along with Class 66 and Class 70 diesels and Class 86 electrics.
+The Class 8s were withdrawn in March 2021.